khowling/fn-databricks-automate/README.md

 2. Assign Permissions to the __Service Principal__ to operate on the KeyVault and Databricks

     1. Add Access Policy for 'Secret Management'
     2. Add the service principal to the admin group of the workspace.
-To do this use the [admin login](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/service-prin-aad-token#admin-user-login) as shown in this [sample code](https://github.com/hurtn/databricks/blob/master/Add Service Principal to Workspace (Admin Login).ipynb).
+To do this use the [admin login](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/service-prin-aad-token#admin-user-login) as shown in this [sample code](https://github.com/hurtn/databricks/blob/master/Add Service Principal to Workspace Admin Login.ipynb).
 The service principal must also be a granted the contributor role in the workspace.

 2. Create the Function App